Magdoll/Cogent/README.md

 ## version updates

+2018.04.16 updated to version 3.2.
+Fixed edge case in untangling homopolymer.

 2018.03.09 updated to version 3.1.
 Replaced all GMAP with minimap2!!
 Rest of the algorithm remains same, but selection of final cogent2 (from cogent.fa) now can be different.
 Increased cogent -> cogent2 selection stringency to >= 98% cov AND >= 98% identity.

 2017.10.23 updated to version 2.1.
 Fixed test.